San Francisco International Film Festival

-The 63rd edition of the festival, originally scheduled for April 2020, but was ultimately postponed to 2021 due to the ongoing COVID-19 pandemic.
+The 63rd edition of the festival, originally scheduled for April 2020, was ultimately postponed to 2021 due to the COVID-19 pandemic.
+The 67th edition of the festival took place from April 24 to April 28, 2024.

 History

 Founded in 1957 by film exhibitor Irving "Bud" Levin, the SFIFF began as a philanthropic effort to secure San Francisco's place in the international arts scene as well as expose locals to cinema as an art form.
-Akira Kurosawa's Throne of Blood and Satyajit Ray's Pather Panchali were among the films that screened at the first festival.
+The first festival screening was on December 4–18, 1957 at the Metro Theatre in Cow Hollow.
+Akira Kurosawa's Throne of Blood; Helmut Käutner's The Captain from Köpenick (1956 film); and Satyajit Ray's Pather Panchali were among the films that screened at the first festival.

 One obstacle in the early years was the lack of support from the major Hollywood studios, suggested reasons being the growing threat of international films' appeal and a fear that the festival would draw commercial attention away from the Oscars.
 It was not until 1959 that a major American film, Henry King's Beloved Infidel, starring Gregory Peck and Deborah Kerr, played at SFIFF.

-Honors and Tributes
+Honors and tributes

 Irving M. Levin Directing Award

 The Festival's directing award is named after SFIFF's founder, Irving Levin.
 From 2003 to 2014, the award was known as the Founder's Directing Award.
 Prior to 2003, the award was known as the Akira Kurosawa Award.
 Recipients include: